 Dan: Given what you’ve learned, and your thinking about this, is there any advice you’d give to agency founders or those starting their own journey and are maybe tempted to follow the trend of offering this kind of unlimited approach?

 Michael: If you’re just starting off then there’s not really that much benefit to doing that because you’re just going to run into trying to rank that keyword against everyone else – an entire sea of competitors, basically doing the same thing.
 So I would say well, why not be honest?

 Why not?
 Why not stand out?
 Make a statement, and also it should lead to more valuable business in the long term because you’re getting people that are more knowledgeable about your product.
 I mean, I think that’s one of the reasons we’re focusing.
 Let somebody else be the person who has to educate the end user on what they’re buying in a sense, and focus more on customers that are the reseller customers that know more about the industry and what they’re buying.

 Dan: So what’s the plan for Vidpros?
 Have you got any things in mind that you’d like to move on to with the agency?
 Or are you still testing out what you’re doing at the moment with the fractional thing?

 Michael: That’s a great question, Dan.
 I guess keep on keeping on, I definitely want to continue building this agency, and I think it’s just getting more white label clients is the biggest goal right now, to continue growing.

 Dan: Well, thanks so much for your time, Michael.
 Are there any particular places you’d like people to reach out to you?
 I know you have your YouTube channels as well.
 If you wanted to let people know.

 If there’s anything we can help you with, we are a video editing agency for other agencies.
 So, we’d love to connect with people that have complimentary type services.
-And if you want to add in a turnkey video editing agency to your agency, that’s what we do!
+And if you want to add in a turnkey white label video editor to your agency, that’s what we do!